Chocolate Chip Banana Muffins

 - Add the mashed banana and chocolate chips.
 Mix gently to combine, but don’t over mix.
 Then, fill prepared muffin tins with batter.

-These muffins are super simple to make, but here are a few tips to make sure they are perfect every time!
+These are super simple to make, but here are a few tips to make sure they are perfect every time!

 - Room temperature ingredients.
 When baking, it’s best to start with ingredients that are at room temperature.
 This helps everything mix together evenly without having to over mix the batter.